znck/Mastering-Vue/Chapter 1/README.md

 We use the mustache syntax to use the state in our template.
 We see the page has text as  "Hello John".

-It may look similar to template processors like handlebars et.el., but there is a lot more going on here.
-The data and DOM are linked and reactive, i.e., if we update `name`, it would reflect in the DOM.
+It may look similar to template processors like handlebars, but there is a lot more going on here.
+The data and DOM are bound together and it's reactive, i.e., if we update `name`, it would reflect in the DOM.
 Let's try this out, append following snippet to above script.

 ``` js